 Please review your Student Policy Manual for more information.

-The deadline to submit letters for the Fall 2017 meeting is December 27th @ 12:00
+The deadline to submit letters for the Spring meeting is May 17th @ 12:00 PM SHARP.

 - The SSC must review the student’s file for the following:

 - Students who leave the nursing program in poor academic standing or as a result of

 theoretical or clinical failure must give evidence of change and/or personal growth,

 which would promote successful completion of the nursing program.

 - In assessing accumulated data, the faculty may determine more information is needed

 before a decision concerning appropriate placement in the program may be rendered.

 A plan for collecting this needed information may include: